ᛚᚣᚱᚾ᛫ᚱᚢᚾᛉ

 However, in practice there are exceptions in every dialect.

-In each box, the underlined vowel(s) in each word are sounds which can be represented by the rune(s) shown at the top of the box, e.g. ᛖ represents the vowel you hear in the word DRESS.
-You might think a word or two are in the wrong position.
+In each box, the underlined letters indicate the vowel sound represented by the rune(s) shown in that box, e.g. ᛖ represents the vowel sound you hear in the word DRESS.
+Do you think any words are in the wrong position?

-That's because Average Joe's accent represents an amalgamation of around 50 accents spoken in various parts of the world by native English speakers.
+If you do, that's because Average Joe's accent represents an amalgamation of around 50 different accents spoken in various parts of the world by native English speakers.
 The result is that this reference chart works well for most people, most of the time.
+But if you can't hear the difference between two or more sounds shown in the chart, there are ways around this problem.

 ᛁᚾᛏᚱᛟᛞᛡᚢᛋᛁᛝ᛫